Skin Allergies Specialist

 - Contact dermatitis — bumpy, itchy, red rash caused by contact with an irritant or allergen such as detergent, metals, latex, or adhesives

 - Atopic dermatitis — a form of eczema that causes a dry, red, scaly rash

 - Hives — small itchy bumps usually caused by an allergen

-After an examination and testing, Dr. Sanchez determines the type of skin allergy affecting you.
+After an examination and testing, the dermatologist determines the type of skin allergy affecting you.

 In some cases of contact dermatitis, you may not experience an allergic reaction until your skin is exposed to the sun.
 This is called photoallergic contact dermatitis.
 Sunscreen, perfume, and shaving cream trigger photoallergic contact dermatitis.

 In addition to the red rash, skin allergy symptoms may also include:

 How do you manage skin allergies?

 Skin allergy treatment may depend on the type of allergy you have and what’s causing your reaction.
 The dermatologist may recommend topical ointments to ease the redness and itching and antihistamines to reduce swelling and inflammation.

 With advances in medicine, our dermatologists can now offer medications specifically designed to treat moderate and severe cases of atopic dermatitis.